MICRO CREDIT | PROBLEMS AND PROSPECTS IN RURAL BANKING 2024 NOTES

 - Website for Exam Materials: iibf.info

-The platforms have the latest & updates classes of CAIIB, all the subjects such as: Advanced Bank Management, Bank Financial Management, Rural Banking, Retail Banking, Human Resources Management & Information Technology, Risk Management, Central Banking.
+The platforms have the latest & updated classes of CAIIB, all the subjects such as Advanced Bank Management, Bank Financial Management, Rural Banking, Retail Banking, Human Resources Management & Information Technology, Risk Management, and Central Banking.

 They are as per the latest applicable syllabus 2023 & will cover the whole syllabus: conceptual &/or Question series.

 Credit plays an important role in rural development like any other sector:

 - Low income in rural areas often leads to low savings rates.
 It is extremely difficult for farmers to increase their production by investing in their farmland.
 In addition, the few banks that exist in rural areas prefer to lend to farmers with significant land holdings.
 Due to the difficulty of getting loans from banks, small and marginal farmers are easy targets for moneylenders.
 Credit infusion is critical to the growth of the agricultural sector, which leads to rural economic development.